Chandrakanth2203/Chandrakanth2203/README.md

 - 👋 Hi, I’m @Chandrakanth Yarlagadda
-- 👀 I’m interested in Artificial Intelligence and Automation Testing
+- 👀 I’m interested in Artificial Intelligence, Deep Learning, Computer Vision, Natural Language Processsing and GenAI projects
-- 🌱 I’m currently learning Full Stack Development and Artificial Intelligence
+- 🌱 I’m currently learning Artificial Intelligence Libraries in the above mentioned arenas
-- 💞️ I’m looking to collaborate on open source AI open source projects
+- 💞️ I’m looking to collaborate on open source AI and ML projects
-- 📫 How to reach me chandrakanth.y2203@gmail.com
+- 📫 How to reach me gmail - chandrakanth.y2203@gmail.com and LinkedIn - https://www.linkedin.com/in/chandrakanth-y-46940284/

 <!---
 Chandrakanth2203/Chandrakanth2203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.